molybdenumsoftware/pr-tracker/README.md

 ## Versioning

 - This project uses [Conventional Commits v1](https://www.conventionalcommits.org/en/v1.0.0/) and [Semantic Versioning v2](https://semver.org/spec/v2.0.0.html).
-- With regards to versioning, the documented executables and NixOS modules are public.
+- With regard to versioning, the documented executables and NixOS modules are public.
   The libraries are private.
 - This project, with all its components, is versioned as one.